Hierarchies among genuine multipartite entangling capabilities of quantum gates: Unitary operators with Maximal multipartite entangling power and their Inputs

 when \(0\leq \phi \leq \pi\).
 From the above expression, it is clear that $G_{\max}^2$ reaches its maximum value only for \(\phi =\pi\) and trivially vanishes at \(\phi =0\).

 On the other hand, if one applies \(U_D\) to the set of fully separable states, \(\otimes_{i=1}^3(\cos \theta_i |0\rangle + \sin \theta_i |1\rangle)\), the output states take the form,

 where only the coefficient of \(|111\rangle\) depends on \(\phi\).
-Again finding all the reduced density matrices and performing maximization over \(\theta_i\)s, we find that maximum eigenvalues of all the single-party reduced density matrices exceed \(1/2\), i.e., \(G_{\max}^3(U_\phi)\) never reaches the maximum value of \(0.5\) for any values of \(\phi\).
-For example, when \(\phi=\pi\), \(G_{\max}^3(U_\phi(\phi=\pi)) =0.34\) (see Fig. \ref{fig:diagonalsp}).
-This diagonal unitary operator clearly demonstrates how initial entanglement may assist in the generation of high GME states, although it is not true in general for an arbitrary unitary operator of \(U(8)\) as we will show below.
+Again finding all the reduced density matrices and performing maximization over \(\theta_i\)s, we find that maximum eigenvalues of all the single-party reduced density matrices exceed \(1/2\), i.e., \(G_{\max}^3(U_D)\) never reaches the maximum value of \(0.5\) for any values of \(\phi\).
+For example, when \(\phi=\pi\), \(G_{\max}^3(U_D(\phi=\pi)) =0.34\) \adi{(see Fig. \ref{fig:diagonalsp} and Appendix \ref{sec:full_entagling_power})}.
+This diagonal unitary operator clearly demonstrates how initial entanglement may assist in the generation of high GME states, although it is not true in general for an arbitrary unitary operator of \(U(8)\), as we will show below.

-{\it Remark.} It was known that the diagonal unitary, \(U_\pi\), in four-dimensions acted (at a time) on nearest neighbor sites of a suitably chosen fully separable state add up to a cluster state, having maximal GGM, useful for building one-way quantum computer \cite{Rausendorf2001}.
-However, the total operator which acts on the above \(N\)-party state is no more a unitary operator.
-Our results described above show that the action of a single diagonal unitary operator of the form \(U_{\phi}\) in eight-dimensions on a set of fully separable three-qubit states can never produce maximum GGM.
-We will manifest below that the same remains true even in higher dimensions as well.
+{ \textbf{Remark}.} { It is known that the application of a four-dimensional diagonal unitary, \(U^4_D(\phi=\pi)\), on nearest-neighbor sites of a suitably chosen fully separable state can generate a three-qubit cluster state, which possesses maximal genuine multipartite entanglement and is useful for one-way quantum computation~\cite{Rausendorf2001}.
+In particular, considering the operator \(U(8) = \big(U^4_D(\phi=\pi) \otimes I_2 \big)\big(I_2 \otimes U^4_D(\phi=\pi)\big)\), the maximal GGM value of \(0.5\) can be achieved from a fully separable input state, \(\frac{1}{\sqrt{8}}(\ket{0}+\ket{1})^{\otimes 3}\).
+The unitary, in this case, takes the form as \(\mbox{diag}(1,1,1,-1,1,1,-1,1)\) which is different from the one considered above.
+Our results show that applying a single eight-dimensional diagonal unitary of the form \(U_D\) on any fully separable three-qubit state can never produce a maximum GGM.
+This limitation persists even when the dimension is increased beyond eight.}